nameless695/JokerCord/README.md

 pip.exe install discord.py
 ```
 Replacing discord.py with the library name.
-Please if you installed Python in a different folder than cd C:\Python\Scripts\ type that path instead.
+Please if you installed Python in a different folder than C:\Python\ type that path instead.
 After installing all the dependencies, just close the terminal and open your File Manager.
 Go to the Downloaded folder and double click joker.py.
 You're done!

 ## Usage